DoubleDebug/fake-reddit/README.md

 ## TODO

 -   [ ] Add missing links above.
--   [ ] Fetch only last x messages.
+-   [ ] Fetch only last x messages, instead of fetching all of them.
--   [ ] Fetch only last x comments.
+-   [ ] Fetch only last x comments, instead of fetching all of them.